-But at some point, Asdourian, a comedian and author, realized the service (what does it feel like to break your penis?) and humor of his story and thought that his ordeal and the way he decided to process it (with a wink) might help some guys who are going through some similar stuff.
+But at some point, Asdourian, a comedian and author, realized there was service and humor in the story and thought that his ordeal might help some guys who are going through some similar stuff.
 So, he wrote a book about it.
 Called Broken Bananah, it’s, as the description states, an honest journey through severe genital trauma.
 It’s also quite funny.

 We spoke to Asdourian about what it was like to break his penis, the recovery process, and why he thinks his story is worth sharing.